What is Base64 Encoding?

-Base64 is a binary-to-text encoding scheme that converts binary data into a string of ASCII characters.
-It uses 64 different characters (A-Z, a-z, 0-9, +, /) to represent data, making it safe for transmission over text-based protocols like HTTP, email, and JSON.
+Base64 is a binary-to-text encoding scheme that represents binary data in an ASCII string format.
+It converts data into a radix-64 representation using a set of 64 printable characters, making it safe for transmission over text-based protocols.

 Original text: "Hello World!"